-You guys!
-O lost his first tooth!
+When he was in first grade, O lost his first tooth!
 It went from very slightly wiggly to completely out in less than three days.
-He even lost it during math class at school.
+He lost it during math class at school.
 Talk about extreme excitement!
-My parents happened to be visiting that week, although they missed the actual tooth falling out by about two hours, but it was lucky for me because I was brainstorming all day about what to make for O to keep his lost tooth in.
+My parents happened to be visiting that week, although they left to go home and missed the actual tooth falling out by about two hours, but it was lucky for me because I was brainstorming all day about what to make for O to keep his lost tooth in.

 I was feeling uninspired by the task at first.
 I feel like I’ve seen about 9,000 tooth fairy pillows.
 So I wanted to some up with something else.
 But it had to be easy to make, small and secure.
 Which is kind of a lot of requirements for a craft project.

-DIY Tooth Fairy Lost Tooth Box
+DIY Tooth Fairy Lost Tooth Box Instructions

 4. While it’s drying you can go ahead and lay your design out using your cutting machine’s software.
 I have a silhouette cameo and I drew the tooth myself.
 The font I used is called Little Lord Fontleroy.
 I cut my vinyl with a blade depth of 2 and a speed of 2, thickness was whatever Silhouette suggests for vinyl.
 I also turned on line segment overcut, I feel like it helps with inctricate designs like this.
 When it was finished cutting, I carefully peeled off the negative space and used a piece of contact paper to lift the vinyl.

 5. Apply the vinyl to the dental floss container and rub all over to make it stick.
 Then carefully peel off the contact paper.
 6. I also added another little tooth shape to the back of the container just for fun.
 And that’s it!

 It worked out great for the tooth fairy’s first visit.
 Except for that 30 seconds right before bed when someone kept peeking inside to “say goodbye to my tooth” and said tooth fell out and was almost lost.
-But that had very little to do with the tooth container and more to do with the extremely excited 6 year old tooth loser.
+But that had very little to do with the tooth container and more to do with the extremely excited 6 year old tooth-loser.

 As an added bonus, the tooth fairy told me this little container was the perfect place to leave her money!
-And if you’re looking for a copy of that cute tooth fairy letter, here it is (scroll down to download).
+And if you’re looking for a copy of that cute printable tooth fairy letter, here it is (scroll down to download).